-We are proposing to permanently suspend restrictions on traffic using the High Occupancy Vehicle (HOV) lane on the M606 southbound and M62 eastbound entry slip road at junction 26.
+We have concluded our consultation to permanently suspend restrictions on traffic using the High Occupancy Vehicle (HOV) lane on the M606 southbound and M62 eastbound entry slip road at junction 26 (Chain Bar).

 The HOV lane was originally introduced in 2008 to reduce congestion by encouraging car sharing on the busy route between Bradford and Leeds.
 The restrictions on using the HOV lane were temporarily suspended as part of our Chain Bar roundabout improvement scheme.
 A further suspension has been in force since 2018 while we’ve carried out monitoring and feasibility work.

-We are now proposing to permanently remove the restrictions on traffic using that lane.
+We will now start the process to revoke the Statutory Instrument relating to the HOV lane with the Department for Transport with a view to implementing the scheme by March 2020.
 This will prevent congestion that leads to queuing on the M606 approach to the Chain Bar roundabout.
 This queuing impacts on the operation of the junction and occasionally disrupts traffic on the M62 which is a safety concern.

 What will we do?